space-apes/codeBowl/codeBowl.md

     - pick name
     - distribute 12 points among 3 stats: Strength, Agility, Movement

 ### Game Mode Movement Mechanics
-- user may select any of their players that has not finished movement/action to move
+- user may select any of their players that has not finished their action to move
 - movement begins with a left click of a friendly player to select it then left clicks on squares you wish to move within the movement allowance, then end with a click of submit
 - right click cancels movement if not submitted and refreshes squares selected
+- moving over the ball attempts to pick the ball up
+- moving into an enemy attempts a combat attack
+- you may not move into a square with a knocked down player
 - if you move OUT OF a square that is adjacent to an enemy you have a chance to get knocked down
     - if players have equal agility: (60% safe, 40% knocked down)
     - for each point higher in agility +10% safe, -10% knocked down)